A New Old Play: Reception

 A New Old Play critical reception was positive, with Liberty Times referring to it as "critically acclaimed".
 As of August 2022, the film held a rating of 9.0/10 on the Chinese media review platform Douban, for which the International Examiner described the score as "well received".

-Austin Considine of The New York Times described A New Old Play as a "magnificently layered historical epic", blending tragedy and farce with crafted mise-en-scène, while infusing humour into a narrative that grapples with the "absurdities and indignities" of life amidst the turmoil of Chinese history.
+Austin Considine of The New York Times described A New Old Play as a "magnificently layered historical epic", combining "tragedy and farce" with the "artificial" mise-en-scène, while infusing humour into a narrative that grapples with the "absurdities and indignities" of life amidst the turmoil of Chinese history.
 Film Threats Calan Panchoo rated the film 8.5/10, praising its "astonishing imagination" in combining art and history through a "salient" presentation achieved with "beautifully realized" production design, "wickedly puckish humor", and a "wonderful visual suggestion" that balances realism and surrealism, resulting in a "multilayered" exploration of history and memory in contemporary Chinese history.

-Richard Brody at The New Yorker found the story to be a "daringly and imaginatively" dramatised account of 20th-century Chinese political history, presenting a highly personal and intimate portrayal of a small theatre company amid ongoing film censorship in China, employing theatrical techniques and "archly" ironic elements to emphasise the narrative's complexities.
-Marta Bałaga, writing for Cineuropa, called the film an "extraordinary" epic saga that, despite its "demanding" narrative richness and complex themes, remains a "pleasure, frequently humorous and always tender" exploration of the Sichuan opera performers' lives amidst China's political turmoil, showcasing director Qiu Jiongjiong's deep affection for the art form.
-Stéphane Gobbo of Le Temps also acknowledged the film's "wonderful homage" to traditional Chinese theatre and early cinema through its production design, noting that it effectively addresses historical themes with a unique and immersive narrative style.
+Richard Brody at The New Yorker found the story to be a "daringly and imaginatively" dramatised account of 20th-century Chinese political history, presenting a highly personal and intimate portrayal of a small theatre company amid ongoing film censorship in China, employing theatrical techniques and "archly ironic methods" to "[tell] this story with affecting intimacy and candid observation".
+Marta Bałaga, writing for Cineuropa, called the film an "extraordinary" epic saga that, despite its "demanding" narrative richness and complex themes, remains a "pleasure, frequently humorous and always tender" exploration of the Sichuan opera performers' lives amidst China's political turmoil, which shows director Qiu Jiongjiong having "a lot of affection" for the art form.
+Stéphane Gobbo of Le Temps also acknowledged the film's "wonderful homage" to traditional Chinese theatre and early cinema through its production design, noting that "[e]ven if all the references to Chinese history aren't immediately apparent", it is "carried by a captivating epic sweep".

-InReviews Ryan Swen regarded the film as a "rich and complex contribution to the Chinese folk tradition", comparing it to The Travelling Players (1975) and Platform (2000) for their shared use of theatrical performances to depict history, while lauding its bold blend of theatricality and stylisation that creates an "intimate and aggregative" portrait of a clown's journey through 20th-century history, ultimately celebrating the artistry of theatre amidst the inevitability of historical change and uncertainties.
+InReviews Ryan Swen regarded the film as a "rich and complex contribution to the Chinese folk tradition", comparing it to The Travelling Players (1975) and Platform (2000) for their shared use of theatrical performances to depict history, while lauding its mixture of theatricality and stylisation that creates an "intimate and aggregative" portrait of a clown's journey through 20th-century history, ultimately celebrating the artistry of theatre amidst the inevitability of historical change and uncertainties.
 Wang Xia, on the other hand, noted similarities between the film and the works of Roy Andersson in her review for China Film News, commending the "decent" and surrealistic production designs that connect to paintings, poetry, and theatre, while acknowledging the use of traditional theatrical performance's fictional elements to explore over half a century of Chinese history, "ingeniously balancing the absurd and the profound" in its reflection on themes of dignity, humour, and the interconnectedness of life and death.